2020 – The first three months

 “During the first few months of the year I have enjoyed producing moving graphics for the First Lego League event and Velocity Commerce.
 For Conscious Communications I designed social media content to showcase our case studies, blogs and to promote International Women’s Day, sharing quotes from women that inspire each of us.”

-George Pickford, Junior PR & Marketing Executive:
+George Pickford, PR & Marketing Executive:

 “Starting a new job amidst a global pandemic has been one of the strangest experiences I’ve had for a while, and having just returned from a year travelling in Australia, that’s saying something!
 However, strange doesn’t mean anything negative; joining the team has been absolutely fantastic so far.
 Not only are the team extremely friendly and brilliant at what they do, but they have given me the chance to get stuck-in and involved from day one.
 I’ve learned an incredible amount from them in just a couple of weeks, and I can’t wait to see which projects and challenges I can work on in the coming weeks and months.
 The other thing I’m looking forward to is actually meeting my colleagues in person!
 That sounds really odd, but due to social isolation, we are all working from home.
 Starting a job and not being in the office does present natural challenges; tips/advice/inductions/tutorials are all available to me through chat channels and video-calls (which has been infinitely helpful), but still not quite the same as good ol’ fashioned face to face interaction!
 Despite this, my confidence in the role is growing day by day, and everything I have worked on so far has been interesting.
 Conscious Communications is absolutely brilliant to work for, and the team has made me feel very welcome.”

-Joanna Colley, PR & Marketing Manager:
+Joanna Colley, Senior PR and Marketing Manager:

 “Charlie Waller Memorial Trust is a charity doing fantastic work for young people’s mental health – taking a holistic approach, the charity provides mental health training and workshops to schools, colleges, universities and workplaces, enabling teachers and employers to spot the signs when a young person might be struggling with their mental health.
 One of this year’s charity partners for the Cambridge Half Marathon, the Trust chose Conscious Communications to help promote the charity’s involvement with the race, and their team of 50 runners, while also raising awareness of the benefits of exercise for mental wellbeing.
 Through our #RunForWellbeing campaign, we secured a range of coverage from local radio and magazines, to university papers across the country.
 A personal highlight was achieving coverage in Runner’s World – PR goals.